 Keep this basic shape in mind as you work, coupled with the chosen direction of light, and the tree that you produce will possess an overall reality of form.

 Analysing what you seeThere are, to my mind, three major aspects of a tree that make it what it is.
-Surface texture and shape, internal bough structure and gaps through which you can see through to the other side.
+Surface texture and shape, internal bough structure, and gaps through which you can see the sky on the other side.

 Texture and ShapingThese are two major topics that I will return to later.
 For now just be aware that your tree must look as though it is clothed in believable leaves.
 It's while you are drawing these "leaves", keeping the lighting direction in mind, that you will introduce the external shaping.

 Internal structureWhether you are drawing hair or grass or the boughs of a tree one important point extends to them all — what you start you must finish.
 Nothing looks more false to the eye than a bough that springs from nowhere or one that simply disappears.
 Make your internal structure believable and the eye will accept what you draw as reality.